dsilvaevje99/vue-page-tiles/README.md

 ```

 By default a locale switcher component will be rendered inside the `<PageTileEditor />`, but if you wish to implement your own you can add the property `hideLocaleSwitcher: true` to the `localeConfig` object and switch the `currLocale` property manually.

+Depending on your implementation you might also need access to the change event of when a locale is changed.
+The `<PageTileEditor />` component emits such an event at `@localeChanged` with a payload of the new locale code as a string.

 Note that i18n support currently only applies to text content created by the user, and not package text such as tile names and placeholders.